 Once I had burned 7 moxa grains on each Spleen 1, snuffing them out before burning the skin, my friend got up off the table.
 She came out of the bathroom looking confused and then ecstatic as the bleeding had completely stopped, no sign of it!

 I was stunned.
-Yes, I had witnessed some amazing things in school and even while interning myself, but I had yet to really experience the truth of what I had learned on a much deeper lever.
+Yes, I had witnessed some amazing things in school and even while interning myself, but I had yet to really experience the truth of what I had learned on a much deeper level.
 Yes, I believed, understood, memorized the functions of the organs in Asian medicine, but clearly part of me doubted.

 From that day forward I never doubted again.
 I fully embraced the wisdom and importance of keeping the Yang of the Spleen strong, the approaches to keeping it strong, and how to treat it when it is weakened by excessive worry, overthinking iced drinks, and raw or cold foods.
 Learn more in my article, Temperature vs Nature of Food.

 This was a dramatic example of how important it is to keep your Spleen warm and happy.
 During the same time period, I had started to seriously experiment with congee recipes.
 I was even more motivated at this point to optimize my recipes for strengthening the Spleen and Stomach.

 There are many ways to be kind to your Spleen.

 Managing worry is one of the most important ways, but eating warm cooked food is often an easier and more predictable way to take care of this sensitive organ of digestion.